 1 (D) Proceedings of the Department of Social Services Child Welfare Placement and 2 Review Committee or similar committees which exist to consider confidential information and 3 make decisions regarding Department of Social Services clients.
-4 (c d) "Policy body" shall mean: 3 5 (1) The Board of Supervisors; 6 (2) Any other board, or commission, or other body enumerated in the Charter; 7 (3) Any board, commission, committee, or other body created by ordinance or 8 resolution of the Board of Supervisors; 9 (4)(5) Any advisory board, commission, committee or other body, created by the 10 initiative Mayor or of a policy body; 11 (5)(4) Any board, commission, committee or other body, standing committee of a policy 12 body composed of members of the policy body, irrespective of its composition.; 13 (6) "Policy body" shall not include a committee which that consists solely of 14 employees of the City and County of San Francisco, unless such committee was established 15 by Charter or by ordinance or resolution of the Board of Supervisors.
-Policy body" shall not 16 include a committee whichthat consists solely of employees of the City and County of San 17 Francisco, unless such committee was established by Charter or by ordinance or resolution o 18 the Board of Supervisors.
-19 (7)(6) Any advisory board, commission, committee, or council created by a federal, 20 state, or local grant whose members are appointed by city City officials, employees or agents 21 22 23 3 See above; expanded categories of policy bodies.
-24
+4 ( c el) "Policy body" shall mean: 5 (1) The Board of Supervisors; 6 (2) Any other board, or commission, or other body enumerated in the Charter; 7 (3) Any board, commission, committee, or other body created by ordinance or 8 resolution of the Board of Supervisors; 9 (4)(5) Any advisory-board, commission, committee or other body, created by the 0 initiative Mayor or of a policy body; 11 (5)(4) Any board, commission, committee or other body, standing committee of a police 12 body composed of members of the policy body, irrespective of its composition.; 13 (6) "Policy body" shall not include a committee whichthat consists solely of 4 employees of the City and County of San Francisco, unless such committee was established 5 by Charter or by ordinance or resolution of the Board of Supervisors.
+Policy body" shall not 6 include a committee whichthat consists solely of employees of the City and County of San 7 Francisco, unless such committee was established by Charter or by ordinance or resolution of 8 the Board of Supervisors.
+9 (7)(6) Any advisory board, commission, committee, or council created by a federal, 20 state, or local grant whose members are appointed by city-City officials, employees or agents 21 22 23 See above; expanded categories of policy bodies.